Have you ever been part of a project that didn’t go as planned?

 When picking a project plan template, look for one that’s flexible enough to accommodate any changes your stakeholders might request before they’ll approve the project.
 You never know what might change in the early planning stages of the project!
 You can also use project management tools to help you with your planning!

-What are the 5 stages of a project management plan?
+What is the importance of a project management plan

 Before you start assembling your own plan, you should be familiar with the main components of a typical project plan.